allieerose/timeOffRequestManager/README.md

 Manages a small database using Sqlite3 to track time-off requests.
 Provides options to add requests, get all active requests for an employee, get all active requests for all employees (optionally filtered by an end-date), update approval status for a request, and clear the table of all entries.
 Uses ZeroMQ with REP/REQ socket communication, sending and receiving with json packaging.
-See clientTest file for an example of client communication with the timeOffManager.
+Requests are sent with send_json() and replies are retrieved with recv_json().
+See below for an example.

 ## Accepted message formats:
 * Note: strings are case-insensitive, including the message-type indicating character